Margaret Just Butcher: Politics

 Butcher was appointed in 1952 to the National Civil Defense Advisory Council.
 She succeeded Mary McLeod Bethune, who retired due to health issues.

 In 1956 and 1960, Butcher served as a delegate from the District of Columbia to the Democratic National Convention.

 The Negro in American Culture

 Butcher wrote The Negro in American Culture, based on the notes of her mentor and friend, Alain Locke and furthering his work.

 When Locke became sick, Butcher helped care for him, visiting him at home daily, preparing meals for him, and taking him to the hospital.
 After Locke died, Butcher used notes that Locke left for her and finished his work.
 The book was published in 1956, revised and reprinted in 1971, and translated into 11 different languages.

 Personal life

 Butcher was briefly married to Stanton Wormley.
 They had a daughter, Sheryl Everett Wormley, before they divorced.

-Around 1949, Just Wormley married James W. Butcher, Jr., a Howard drama professor.
+Around 1949, Just Wormley married James W. Butcher Jr., a Howard drama professor.
 In 1959 she sought a divorce from her husband, and kept his name.
 Her daughter, Everett Wormley, eventually held a "high science post."

-Butcher died on February 7, 2000.
+Butcher died on February 7, 2000, aged 86, in Washington, D.C.